7-Eleven: Class actions

-In August 2015, Fairfax Media and the ABC's Four Corners programme reported on the employment practices of certain 7-Eleven franchisees in Australia.
+In August 2015, Fairfax Media and the ABC's Four Corners program reported on the employment practices of certain 7-Eleven franchisees in Australia.
 The investigation found that many 7-Eleven employees were being underpaid at rates of around A$10 to A$14 per hour before tax, well under the legally required minimum award rate of A$24.69 per hour.
 The Four Corners investigation into 7-Eleven won a Walkley Award in 2015.

 Franchisees underpaying their staff would typically maintain rosters and pay records that appeared to show the employee being paid the legally required rate; however, these records only included half of the hours the employee actually worked in a week.
 Employees were then paid on the basis of these records, resulting in them effectively being paid half the legally required rate.
 It was also reported that workers were often not paid loadings and penalty rates that they are legally entitled to, for working overtime hours, nights, weekends, and public holidays.

 After these reports came to light and received widespread attention, some employees had alleged to Fairfax Media that they had begun to be paid correctly through the 7-Eleven payroll system; however, they were then asked by the franchisee to pay back half their wages in cash.
 7-Eleven subsequently announced they would fund an inquiry to investigate instances of wage fraud.
 The inquiry was conducted by an independent panel chaired by former Australian Competition & Consumer Commission chairman Allan Fels, and with the support of professional services firm Deloitte.

 In September 2015, chairman Russ Withers and chief executive Warren Wilmot announced they were resigning from the company.
 Deputy chairman Michael Smith replaced Withers, while Bob Baily was appointed as interim chief executive.